Rufus Riddlesbarger

-Rufus Riddlesbarger (born c.
-1897) was an American entrepreneur who marketed a line of contraceptive diaphragms in the 1930s.
+Rufus Riddlesbarger (18 September 1893 – 1968) was an American entrepreneur who marketed a line of contraceptive diaphragms in the 1930s.
 Under the Lanteen Laboratories brand, Riddlesbarger operated a chain of clinics in Illinois, Wisconsin and Michigan, which were promoted through radio advertising.

+Career

 Riddlesbarger is believed to have been an Army Air Corps pilot during World War I. He later worked for the U.S. Post Office, flying air mail starting in 1920, but was grounded in 1921 for failing to promptly report a forced landing, resulting in delay to the mail.
 Riddlesbarger invented a diaphragm that was successfully marketed through his firm, Lanteen Laboratories, using storefront clinics called "Medical Bureaus of Birth Control Information" and a variety of media, including radio, direct mailings to doctors, and in packages of sanitary napkins.
 One of Riddlesbarger's clinic operators, Adele Gordon, was, with her husband John, unsuccessfully prosecuted in 1935 in Milwaukee, Wisconsin for selling birth control devices.
 Lanteen Laboratories had been organized in 1928, with 90% of its stock owned by Riddlesbarger.
 Lanteen sold a comprehensive line of products, including contraceptive jellies, douches, tampons and suppositories.